lsst-ts/observatory-ops-docs/project/contributing.rst

 Never hard wrap to an arbitrary line length.
 Soft wrapping makes editing more approachable for more people (particularly those using the GitHub editor) and makes pull request line comments more useful.

-More specifically, use `semantic line formatting <http://rhodesmill.org/brandon/2012/one-sentence-per-line/>`__.
+More specifically, use `semantic line formatting <https://rhodesmill.org/brandon/2012/one-sentence-per-line/>`__.
 Generally this means that each sentence should be its own line in the text file.
+This makes examining the differences between documentation versions easier while appearing as a single paragraph in the Sphinx rendered text.

 Titles and headings
 -------------------